-Mid October | Announcement/presentation of National winners
+Mid October | Announcement/presentation of National winners announcement to coincide with the Festival of Landscape Architecture.

 5.2 Award Structure

 Awards in each Category are based on a two-tier system, in decreasing order of merit and are judged in accordance with the Core Criteria, 'leadership, thinking, results' in accordance with Section 8 of this policy and the corresponding criteria and indicators within the Jury Guide.
 If there are two (2) or more entries submitted into a category, then the Jury must award either an Award of Excellence or Landscape Architecture Award.